Antibunching in locally driven dissipative Lieb lattices: Results

 \subsection{Engineering interference with additional driving}

-In the two site UPB, applying a separate coherent drive to the second site, with an appropriate amplitude and phase relative to the drive on the first site, can modify the interference to allow optimal antibunching to be achieved for arbitrary values of the other parameters of the system \cite{PhysRevA.88.033836,PhysRevA.96.053810}.
+In the two site UPB, applying a separate coherent drive to the second site, with an appropriate amplitude and phase \mbox{relative} to the drive on the first site, can modify the \mbox{interference} to allow optimal antibunching to be achieved for \mbox{arbitrary} values of the other parameters of the system \cite{PhysRevA.88.033836,PhysRevA.96.053810}.
 Here, we investigate how a similar principle can be applied to the quasi-1D Lieb lattice.
-To achieve this, we alter the scheme shown in \mbox{Fig.~\ref{LiebLpDiag}} to include an additional coherent drive, which we refer to as the ``background drive", at strength $F_{bg}$ on all the $C$ sites other than $3C$, which is still driven with strength $F$, as is shown in the diagram Fig.~\ref{LiebBgDiag}.
+To achieve this, we alter the scheme shown in \mbox{Fig.~\ref{LiebLpDiag}} to include an additional coherent drive, which we \mbox{refer} to as the ``background drive", at strength $F_{bg}$ on all the $C$ sites other than $3C$, which is still driven with strength $F$, as is shown in the diagram Fig.~\ref{LiebBgDiag}.

-The addition of this ``background drive" $F_{bg}$ allows the degree of antibunching on $3B$ to be greatly improved for parameters that were previously suboptimal.
+The addition of this ``background drive'' $F_{bg}$ allows the \mbox{degree} of antibunching on $3B$ to be greatly improved for \mbox{parameters} that were previously suboptimal.
 Specifically, in Appendix \ref{appendix:LiebOpt}, we optimise $F_{bg}$ to achieve similar results for $n$ and $g^{(2)}(0)$ at $J=1.5\gamma$.
 We show in Fig.~\ref{LiebBgpg2Btau} that this decrease in $J$ leads to a proportional doubling of the period of oscillations in $g^{(2)}(\tau)$, as expected.
 This has the potential to be helpful for allowing this effect to be measured in experiments, as discussed earlier.
+Considering how this arises in analogy to what we observe from the analysis of the 3 site case, the additional drives should increase the amplitudes for occupation of the sites further along the lattice, offsetting the effect of the decrease in $J$ on the contribution of hopping terms from them to the target site.
 In principle, even more complicated driving schemes with more independent values of the drive strength on each $C$ site or even driving on other sites could be used to further manipulate the interference effects in the lattice.